DrkWithT/Tippy_Http_Server/README.md

     - Headers such as `Host`, `Content-Length` and `Content-Type` are checked.
  - Persistent or closing connection handling.
  - HEAD and GET methods.
+ - Will have chunked message handling soon?
+ - Will have cache header checks and 304 responses soon?

 ### Current Bugs:
  1. On connection problems, the server may give malformed responses such as a "run-on" response message with multiple status lines and header groups.
 As of now, I am at a loss on how to fix this.